ArchiveBox/docs/Setting-up-Authentication.md

 ## Admin Web UI Permissions

-Make sure to set up your Web UI permissions to allow or prevent guest access to content according to your needs.
-See the links below for more information.
+First make sure to set up your Web UI permissions to allow/prevent guest access to content according to your needs.
+Configuring advanced authentication methods wont help you if your archive is set up to be visible to the public!

 - https://github.com/ArchiveBox/ArchiveBox/wiki/Configuration#public_index--public_snapshots--public_add_view
 - https://github.com/ArchiveBox/ArchiveBox/wiki/Security-Overview